kameronjackson28/C-Sharp-Tech-Academy-Projects/README.md

 # C-Sharp-Tech-Academy-Projects\
-This repository includes a multitude of C# and .Net code, from the fundamentals to working projects.
+This repository includes a multitude of C# and .Net code, from the fundamentals to fully functioning applications.
 Some of these projects are:
 * CInsurance
 * NewsletterAppMVC